-How to nail your next interview—even if you’re not qualified for the job
+How to nail an interview—even if you’re not qualified for the job

 When it comes to interview preparation, it’s not about “fake it ’til you make it.”
 It’s about reframing the job skills you do have.